laetificat/anna-ha/README.md

 You can change the requested temperature using the GUI or HASS service call `climate.set_temperature` (again see below)

+## Installing in hass.io (if you are using hass.io on a Raspberry PI or otherwise with hass.io)

+Steps:

+ - Clone the repo to your local desktop (`git clone` or download and unpack the zip-file).
+ - Make sure your favorite editor is loaded as add-on in hass.io (i.e. `https://hassio.local:8123/hassio/store`).
+Instructions here are using the `IDE` add-on
+ - (If you can't get it working, read up on improving security and having certicates, otherwise change the config of `IDE` to include `ssl: false` (instead of `true`)
+ - Open the `IDE` page (i.e. `https://hassio.local:8321/`) and confirm your username and password
+ - In the directory browser on the left side, verify if you have a `custom_components` directory under `config`.
+(If so you've done this before so just do what you normally do :))
+ - If you haven't, change to the `config` directory - i.e. click it so it's highlighted blue
+ - Go to `File` and `Upload local files` in the IDE context menu (top left).
+ - Next select ( or drag/drop ) the `custom_components` from the downloaded repository into here
+ - Add the `Minimal configuration` indicated below to `configuration.yaml` using the IDE
+ - If you go back to the main hass.io interface (i.e. `https://hassio.local:8123`) now, go to settings->general->validate configuration
+ - Also verify the logs using the (i) button of HASS
+ - It should say 'Platform not found' on both (which is an error, but because HASS didn't download the modules yet).
+ - Only if it shows the platform not found in the check: continue and go to settings->general->restart hass from hass
+ - After coming up the logs should show something like `1970-01-01 00:00:25 INFO (SyncWorker_34) [homeassistant.loader] Loaded anna from custom_components.anna`
+ - If not, please try restarting again (and or have HASS.io restart the whole system using the HASS.io system tab)

 ## Configuration

 ### Minimal configuration